safenetwork/apps.safenetwork.org/README.md

 # apps.safenetwork.org

+> This repository contains the source files for [apps.safenetwork.org](https://apps.safenetwork.org).

-> A directory of apps that are compatible with the SAFE Network.
+A directory of apps that are compatible with the SAFE Network

+The SAFE Network is a secure, decentralized P2P network being developed by [MaidSafe](https://github.com/maidsafe).

 ## Contributing